Ambiaence/multinary_for_lute/README.md

 # Multinary For Lute

 # What is this?
 A hacky webserver that embeds multiple dictionaries into one html page after it resolves the page path.
 It extends functionality by making dictionaries on [Lute V3](https://github.com/LuteOrg/lute-v3) load asynchronously.
-This save multiple seconds and clicks every word.
-It makes reading texts that contain alot of unknown words overall more enjoyable.
+This saves multiple seconds and clicks every word.
+Using this tool makes reading texts that contain alot of unknown words overall more enjoyable.

-# Looks like this
+# It works like this.
+Notice the bottom left panel.
 ![showcase](multinary.gif)

 # How do i set this up?